This blog may contain affiliate links. Read our disclosure policy for more info.

 What to Pack

-Sun protection – There are no trees or shaded areas along the Lake Alta trail.
-Even in the winter months in New Zealand, the sun is harsh.
+Sun protection – There are no trees or shaded areas along the trail.
+Even in the winter months, the sun is harsh.

-Water – Although the Lake Alta Track is short, bring at least 1 liter of water per person.
+Water – Although the track is short, bring at least 1 liter of water per person.
 On the steep climb up you’ll be thankful that you have it!

-Decent hiking shoes – The Lake Alta Track is fairly well maintained however sturdy hiking shoes will help you easily navigate rocks and boulders on the way.
+Decent hiking shoes – The track is fairly well maintained however sturdy hiking shoes will help you easily navigate rocks and boulders on the way.

 Snacks – Lake Alta makes for the perfect place for a picnic!
-Unlike summiting a mountain, Lake Alta is somewhat protected from the wind and is a nice place to sit down, have a bite to eat, and relax for a while.
+Unlike summiting a mountain, this area is somewhat protected from the wind and is a nice place to sit down, have a bite to eat, and relax for a while.

-Note: If you’re planning on hiking to Lake Alta in the winter months then you’re going to need a lot more gear!
-I’m not a winter hiking expert, so you’ll need to do more research in this instance.
-You’ll also have to dodge people skiing as The Remarkables is one of the best places to go skiing in Queenstown.
+Note: If you’re planning on hiking to Lake Alta in the winter months, then you’re going to need a lot more gear!
+I’m not a winter hiking expert, so you’ll need to do a little more research in this instance.

 Driving to The Remarkables

-From Queenstown, drive along Frankton Road until you reach the roundabout (traffic circle) and turn onto New Zealand State Highway 6.
+You can rent a car in Queenstown, then drive along Frankton Road until you reach the roundabout (traffic circle) and turn onto New Zealand State Highway 6.
 Drive on here for a short while and then turn left onto Remarkables Ski Field Access Road which takes you straight up the mountain to The Remarkables Ski Field.

 The road is about 13 kilometers (8 miles) long and takes about 30 minutes to drive.
 It’s steep, and windy which makes it a slow drive.
 But along the way the views over Queenstown and the surrounding area are stunning.
 I recommend stopping along the way to take in the views.
 This drive makes for some awesome photo opportunities!

-In all honesty, I recommend driving up to The Remarkables to anybody visiting Queenstown – even if you’re not planning to hike to Lake Alta (or go skiing in the winter.)
+In all honesty, I recommend driving up to The Remarkables to anybody visiting Queenstown – even if you’re not planning to hike to Lake Alta.

 The drive is also daunting for some.
 You’ll drive right next to cliff edges along this steep windy road.
 Although I don’t find it to be a problem, for those who are afraid of heights, it could be.
 Also, in the winter months, you must carry snow chains with you.
 They will not let you drive up the road without having them (and during certain conditions, you will be required to put them on prior.)